Sherman5A/usw-interactive-systems-coursework/report/report.md

 it relies on donations and volunteers.
 There should be widespread calls to volunteer or donate, utilising emotive language and incentives to persuade people.
 Rather than business terms, charitable language should be used.
-'Volunteer' should be written instead of 'staff', and donators, volunteers, and advertisers should regularly thanked for their contributions.
+'Volunteer' should be written instead of 'staff' and donors, volunteers, and advertisers should be regularly thanked for their contributions.

 The outcomes are: